-- 50. The first ground of the appeal seeks an order that the codes nominated in table 1.7.4 of Brisbane City Plan 2014 are of no effect. - 51.
-Her Honour Kefford J in Brisbane City Council v Atkins [2017] QPEC 10 and Brisbane City Council v Reynolds & Anor [2017] QPEC 12 determined that: - "...relief of that nature is akin to declaratory relief that could not be granted by the committee having regard to its limited power to make declarations under sections 510 to 513 of the Sustainable Planning Act 2009..."
-39. - 52.
-Accordingly, the first ground of appeal in this case seeks relief which is beyond the committee's jurisdiction. - 53.
-In accordance with the decision of Brisbane City Council v Atkins [2017] QPEC 10 and Brisbane City Council v Reynolds & Anor [2017] QPEC 12, the Tribunal is required to disregard those matters contained within the appeal that could not legitimately be the subject of an appeal to the Tribunal. - 54.
-When this appeal is construed in that light, the appeal is one that would necessarily require the Tribunal to investigate the merits on which the refusal has been issued and such investigation, would necessarily require consideration of whether or not the basis of the refusal was appropriate. - 55.
-The second ground of appeal seeks a determination on whether or not the building development application can be granted. - 56.
+- 52. Pursuant to section 508 of SPA, a building and development committee has jurisdiction: - "(a) to hear and decide a proceeding for a declaration about a matter mentioned in division 3, other than a matter done for chapter 6, part 11; and - (b) to decide any matter that may be appealed to a building and development committee under divisions 4 to 7; and - (c) to decide any matter that under another Act may be appealed to a building and development committee." - 53.
+The Tribunal is bound by the principles of stare decisis to follow the decisions of superior courts. - 54.
+As identified above at paragraph [10], there are two key issues in the appeal. - 55.
+The first ground of the appeal seeks an order that the codes nominated in table 1.7.4 of Brisbane City Plan 2014 are of no effect. - 56.
+Her Honour Kefford J in Brisbane City Council v Atkins [2017] QPEC 10 and Brisbane City Council v Reynolds & Anor [2017] QPEC 12 determined that: - "...relief of that nature is akin to declaratory relief that could not be granted by the committee having regard to its limited power to make declarations under sections 510 to 513 of the Sustainable Planning Act 2009..."40. - 57.
+Accordingly, the first ground of appeal in this case seeks relief which is beyond the committee's jurisdiction. - 58.
+In accordance with the decision of Brisbane City Council v Atkins [2017] QPEC 10 and Brisbane City Council v Reynolds & Anor [2017] QPEC 12, the Tribunal is required to

+40 Brisbane City Council v Atkins [2017] OPEC 10; Brisbane City Council v Reynolds & Anor [2017] OPEC 12

+- disregard those matters contained within the appeal that could not legitimately be the subject of an appeal to the Tribunal. - 59.
+When this appeal is construed in that light, the appeal is one that would necessarily require the Tribunal to investigate the merits on which the refusal has been issued and such investigation, would necessarily require consideration of whether or not the basis of the refusal was appropriate. - 60.
+The second ground of appeal seeks a determination on whether or not the building development application can be granted. - 61.
 Accordingly, any consideration of the second ground of appeal would necessarily require the Tribunal to address the question the subject of the first ground of appeal which it is precluded from doing.